stolarczykt/DevMountJob/README.md

 ![Design Level Event Storming](https://mrpicky.dev/wp-content/uploads/2021/12/DLES-preparation_v2-scaled.jpg)

 ## Java fanboy programming in Ruby?
 Even though I'm a Java fanboy, I decided to implement this project in Ruby.
-Currently, I'm writing the first post about the implementation where I’ll describe it in greater detail and will also talk about the motivation behind it.
-When it's ready, I will, of course, update the README, and I will encourage you to read it as I will also explain some concepts like CQRS and Event Sourcing there.
+In [the first post about the implementation](https://mrpicky.dev/my-first-event-sourced-aggregate-in-ruby/) I describe it in greater detail and also talk about the motivation behind it.
+I also explain some concepts like CQRS and Event Sourcing there.
 To sum it up, I find the [Rails Event Store](https://railseventstore.org/) very easy to use, and it helps to focus on the business logic and not on the glue code for commands and events.
 I also know [Arkency's](https://arkency.com/) approach to DDD, and it resonates with me.
 Last but not least, Ruby was on my to-do list quite long, so here I am.